akash-network/website-5-archive/content/en/blog/why-akash-network-a-primer-on-the-first-decentralized-cloud-marketplace/index.md

 ---
-title: A Primer on the First Decentralized Cloud Marketplace
+title: 'A Primer on the First Decentralized Cloud Marketplace'
 date: '2020-07-07'
 lastmod: '2021-05-19T07:38:12-07:00'
 draft: false